equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 The status of the other component projects of WestConnex is as follows:

-x

-A planning application was made for the New M5 in November 2014 and an EIS is currently being prepared
+* A planning application was made for the New M5 in November 2014 and an EIS is currently being prepared

-x

-Planning approval for the M4 Widening was granted on 21 December 2014 and work began in March 2015
+* Planning approval for the M4 Widening was granted on 21 December 2014 and work began in March 2015

-x

-Planning approval for the King Georges Road Interchange Upgrade was granted on 3 March 2015 and work began in July 2015
+* Planning approval for the King Georges Road Interchange Upgrade was granted on 3 March 2015 and work began in July 2015

-x

-A separate planning application will be made for the M4–M5 Link following further concept development.
+* A separate planning application will be made for the M4–M5 Link following further concept development.

 ### 4.2 Strategic alternatives